xqwen/dap/tutorial/multi-SNP_fine-mapping/README.md

 ### Effect Size Grid File (Required)

 The grid file contains information on prior effect size specifications for causal variants.
 In the fine-mapping analysis, the effect size of each causal variant is treated as a nuisance parameter and integrated out.
 In our model, the effect size is defined on the scale of signal-noise ratio, and therefore unit-less.
 For the general meta-analytic setting, two (hyper-)parameters, phi and omega, are required: phi represents the heterogeneity of a genetic effect across multiple subgroups, and omega describes the average effect size.
 For commonly-used fixed-effect meta-analysis, simply specify phi=0.
+Alternatively, omega^2/(omega^2 + phi^2) represents the correlation of effects between subgroups, and (omega^2 + phi^2) represents the overall genetic effect which can be linked to heritability (for a SNP with frequency f, the hertiability explained by the single SNP association is roughly 2\*f\*(1-f)\*(omega^2+phi^2)/[1+2\*f\*(1-f)\*(omega^2+phi^2)].

 We use a grid of (phi, omega) combinations to describe the long-tail behavior of the genetic effects observed in practice.
 If the data only contains a single study, only omega needs to be specified and phi should be set as 0.
 The mathematical details on the effect size prior specification can be found in [Wen and Stephens, 2014](http://projecteuclid.org/euclid.aoas/1396966283) and [Flutre et al,2013](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1003486).

 The grid file contains a two-column data matrix: the first column  specifies phi and the second column specifies omega the average effect size (hyper)-parameter (omega).
 Each row of the grid data matrix provides a unique combination.
 A sample grid file for fixed-effect meta-analysis is given below.